House-and-Pet-Sitting-Database-Levelup/HouseAndPetSittingDB/README.md

  ## Setting up our database from this Github repository
  Terraform is required to deploy our database instances on AWS.
 Terraform can be downloaded [here](https://developer.hashicorp.com/terraform/install?product_intent=terraform)

- Once Terraform is installed, open a terminal window in the terraform directory of this repository and execute the command: Terraform apply.
+ Once Terraform is installed, open a terminal window in the terraform directory of this repository and execute the command: **terraform apply**.
 This will create a VPC in the eu-west-1 region, and an RDS instance in the availability zones eu-west1a and eu-west-1b.
-If you would like to remove the resources that were created on AWS, execute the command: Terraform destroy.
+If you would like to remove the resources that were created on AWS, execute the command: **terraform destroy**.

  ## NAMING CONVENTIONS